okfse/openup.okfn.se/_pages/join-us.md

 To achieve this, we need you!
 Yeah you!
 Whether you're working for an administration, a newspaper or a startup, we're planning to build this project around your needs and wishes.

-We're having a consultation meeting where we will be talking to experts from all of the stakeholder industries on Thursday, 11 June at 10-12.
+We're having a consultation meeting where we will be talking to diverse experts on Thursday, 11 June at 10-12.
 Send an e-mail to [tonimickiewicz@gmail.com](mailto:tonimickiewicz@gmail.com) to register!